metamaden/cgmappeR/README.md

 ## NEWS/TODO
 ### 1/20/18
 Ideas for additional features: CRXCG probes (cross-reactive probes) or optionally enable subtraction of CRXCG CpGs from viewed CpGs?
 Enable visualization of Methylation (eg. Beta) values from custom specified matrix.
 Clean up interface: Remove meaningless axis labels, touch-up proportions and consider options for automating proportion adjustment.
 Enable viewing of ENCODE enhancer data from UCSC or consider options for downloading objects locally.

+### 3/27/18
+Massive v.1.2.0 update is live!
+New menu options, cleaner display (no meaningless y-axes), options to upload and visualize methylation data, faster TxDb gene mapping option, instructions for data upload, new default selections for tracks.